themiracy/SurfaceDuo-Guides/DeviceSecurity/SecureBoot.md

 Here we'll generate self signed certificate on our local machine.
 You _definitely_ want to use an HSM for security reasons.
 (You may want a SmartCard PKI Card for example)

-Open powershell on your compute and run the following commands, replacing things whenever needed:
+Open powershell on your computer and run the following commands, replacing things whenever needed:

 _Note: below source code is heavily inspired from https://github.com/ms-iot/iot-adk-addonkit/blob/17763-v7/Tools/IoTCoreImaging/IoTSecurity.ps1_